jocelynlecomte/programming-challenges/src/main/java/org/lecomte/codingame/competitive/witch/Witch.md

 - Else we don't have any path, so find the most powerful castable spell and CAST it
 - Else REST

+### 5.0

+- If the current target isn't valid anymore, reset it
+- Choose a path selection strategy (between shortest path, balanced and max price)
+- If we have less than 9 spells, LEARN the worthiest affordable spell
+- Generate paths and if there are retained paths
+    - If we already have a target
+        - If the best target is better than our current target change it
+        - else keep current target
+    - else we have no current target, set the current target to the best target
+- Else (no retained paths), and we already have a target (this is weird), keep it
+- Else if a potion can be made, BREW it (it should be our target)
+- Else find the most powerful castable spell and CAST it
+- Else REST

-#### Retained paths generation
+### Retained paths generation

+#### Until 4.0

-Generate inventories (checking time and memory) until we have one path for every potion
-    - Generate a graph of inventories reachable by casting spells on current inventory
-    - Retain paths which allow to brew a new potion.
-    - It gives a path for each potion, which should be the shortest one
+Generate inventories (checking time and memory) until we have one path for every potion - Generate a graph of inventories reachable by casting spells on current inventory - Retain paths which allow to brew a new potion. - It gives a path for each potion, which should be the shortest one

+#### From 5.0

+Same idea, but simulate the witch spellbook in order to know which spells are castable at any moment and generate REST orders when needed.

+### Finding the best path

+#### Until 4.0

+The path leading to the most expensive potion

+#### From 5.0

+There are several strategies:

+- max price
+- shortest path
+- balanced

 ### Ideas

 - WTF is Monte-Carlo ?
-- Try to generate more path by generating less objects
+- Try to generate more path by generating less objects (using beam search ?)
-- When we want to try a path and the first spell is exhausted, try to CAST another one in the path instead of REST
-- Optimize path:
-    - try to REST the least possible